 Ick!
 What is that monstrosity?
 That look like something Calvin would make!

-JudithStocker Premium Member 17 days ago
+JudithStocker Premium Member about 2 months ago

 This reminds me of a “Home Improvement” episode where Tim does his youngest son, Mark’s, science project giving all the planets of the solar system.
 Naturally, “the tool man” was found out by the teacher.
 How are kids supposed to learn anything with parents “helping” their kids?